SenseNet/sn-workflow/docs/workflow.md

 ![Workflow example](https://raw.githubusercontent.com/SenseNet/sn-workflow/master/docs/images/workflow-designer.png "Workflow example")

-On this page we will provide you an overview of the way workflows work in sensenet ECM and the steps you need to follow to use your own workflows on the portal.
+On this page we will provide you an overview of the way workflows work in sensenet and the steps you need to follow to use your own workflows on the portal.

 - [Workflow types](#workflowtypes)
 - [Workflow definition](#workflowdefinition)